attayeb/auto-q/README.md

 ```

 ## Results:
-Output folder will has 7 folders:
+Output folder will has 7 subfolders:

 | Folder name | content                                   |
 |-------------|-------------------------------------------|